Traineeship and studies

 Salesman job instead of perspective

 I also acquired extensive knowledge of web content management and was able to efficiently expand and deepen my multilingualism.
-Accordingly, I created a “profile” during my studies with a corresponding perspective regarding international PR ....
+Accordingly, I created a “profile” during my studies with a corresponding perspective with regard to international PR ....
 At least I thought that at the time.

 The reality was different: I worked as a sales assistant and my applications mostly remained unanswered.
 My impression is that HR professionals pay more attention to the professional experience that is on the CV after graduation, while the previous ones - consciously or unconsciously - are devalued.